paugier/nbabel/py/vector.md

 Unfortunately, I don't think this extension can be implemented in Python.
 I guess one could use RPython but the resulting extensions would only be usable with PyPy.
-Using C with the standard CPython C-API would be terrible in terms of performance for PyPy and other alternative implementations.
+Using the standard CPython C-API would be terrible in terms of performance for PyPy and other alternative implementations.
 I guess it would make sense to use Cython with a backend using HPy.
 However, HPy is still in the early stages of development and this Cython backend targetting the HPy API is just mentionned in some HPy documents.
 It could be interesting to try to